 Where Gamers Buy Games

-Console gamers are often in-store buyers, however, COVID-19 influenced that behavior.
-Gamers make purchases through computers, consoles, and mobile phones.
+Console gamers are often in-store buyers; however, COVID-19 changed that behavior.
+Instead, gamers now make purchases through computers, consoles, and mobile phones.

 Insights about Audience

 Influencers, content creators, and marketers on Facebook Gaming need to understand how and why people use the platform.
 Only then can they create resultful content and strategies.